 Local Area Agencies on Aging and Independent Living Centers may have programs that offer assistance that have not been mentioned here.
 There are over 1000 of these organizations nationwide.
 Find your local Area Agency on Aging or Independent Living Center.

 The unfortunate reality is that there are occasions when individuals are forced to pay out-of-pocket for their durable or home medical equipment.
 The good news is when one must spend their own money, there are options that can help them save a considerable amount.

-When insurance refuses to pay for durable or home medical equipment, persons have 3 options.
-They can appeal the claim, sue their insurance company or purchase the DME out of pocket.
+When insurance refuses to pay for durable or home medical equipment, one has 3 options.
+These are appealing the claim, suing one’s insurance company or buying the DME out of pocket.

 To appeal a denied claim, one’s insurance will have a fairly straight-forward process.
 However, unless there was a filing error, an appealed claim without additional, stronger justification will usually be denied.
 One may need to re-visit their doctor or receive medical justification from an additional medical professional, as well as take the time to prepare a strong Justification Statement.

 Suing an insurance company is an expensive and time-consuming option.
 However, many lawyers work on a “contingency fee basis,” meaning they do not charge the client unless they win.
 If they win, they take a percentage of the settlement: usually in the 20% – 40% range.
 While this is a low-risk way to fight for durable medical equipment, it is worth noting that if one wins, they may still have to pay the 20% – 40% out-of-pocket that went to their attorney.
 Another option to get legal assistance to fight an insurance company is to contact your State Protection and Advocacy Program.